$50 Million Gift from Robert and Donna Manning is Largest in UMass History; Includes $15 Million to Endow UMass Boston’s Nursing Program

 The University of Massachusetts announced today that it will receive a cash gift of $50 million from Robert J. and Donna Manning.
 The gift, the largest of any kind in the university’s history, is aimed at increasing access and opportunity across the five-campus university system.

-The first distribution of the $50 million will be $15 million to endow the UMass Boston nursing program, which will become the Robert and Donna Manning College of Nursing and Health Sciences.
+The first distribution of the $50 million will be $15 million to endow the UMass Boston nursing program, which will become the Donna M. and Robert J. Manning College of Nursing and Health Sciences.
 The funds will be focused on supporting student diversity and ensuring that the new cohort of nursing professionals are champions of equitable patient care.

 Donna Manning’s 35-year career as an oncology nurse at Boston Medical Center inspired the decision to focus the gift on nursing at UMass Boston.
 Known for her dedication to patients, Manning donated her salary to the hospital each year.